jhilibrand/NLP-Unsupervised/README.md

 Is there insight to be gained about retail flow from the WallStreetBets subreddit?

 Data Description:
 My primary data set will be top posts from the WallStreetBets subreddit and Yahoo Finance.
-I am to pull two primary sets of data:
+I aim to pull two primary sets of data:
 1) the top posts *that have tickers in the title* over H1 2021.
 With this data I aim to overlay the Yfinance library and sentiment analysis to see if there is any predictive modeling that is possible.
 2) the top X posts from H1 2021, without the ticker condition.
 For this set, I am to do a basic topic modeling to understand what drives teh discssion on this page.